 Get Glyphosate out of your water with our filter!

 Remove 99.9% of Pesticides and Herbicides (Including Glyphosate) with any of the Clearly Filtered water filter systems.
-Our filters have been tested and certified by 3rd party EPA-accredited laboratories to ensure they remove the chemicals at the rates that we claim.
+Our filters have been tested and certified by 3rd party EPA-accredited laboratories to ensure glyphosate removal at the rates that we claim.
 We also want to give you peace-of-mind, and that is why we publish all of our lab test data right on our website so you can see for yourself.